 For this reason, the anarchist is disarmed before what looks too much like their own program, having always been against the State but for democracy, though naturally they favour democratic federalism and social self-determination.
 The anarchist ideal is to replace the State by thousands of federated communes (and work collectives).

-"There are times in which we can do nothing except not lose our head."
-Louis Mercier-Vega, from La Chevauchée anonyme1
+On this basis, it is possible to be internationalist and support a national movement, so long as it practices generalized selfmanagement, social and political, now called "appropriation of "There are times in which we can do nothing except not lose our head."
+Louis Mercier-Vega, from La Chevauchée anonyme